nbstrva/rsschool-cv/cv.md

 __Phone:__ +351 910 307 409
 __Email:__ nbstrva@gmail.com
 [Telegram](https://t.me/nbstrva)

 ---

 ### About me

+Working with texts as a copywriter, I became interested in marketing and product management and went from a regular author to Сhief Product Editor in two years. Сurrently I research and improve user experience as a product manager.

+Regular interaction with dev-team has advanced my ineterest in frontend and backend development so I've started learn Javascript myself.
+My goal is to master dev tools to beсcome capable to create whatever I want without any limitations and to help other people and projects make out world better.
 ---

 ### Skills
 * VS Code
 * Git, GitHub
 * JavaScript Basics
+* CustDev
 * Figma
 ---